 Warrington

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Warrington local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Warrington, in Cheshire, is located on the River Mersey and the Manchester Ship Canal, with a town centre known for its historic market, cultural venues, and modern shopping areas.
+Overview ⁞ Warrington, in Cheshire, is located on the River Mersey and the Manchester Ship Canal, with a town centre known for its historic market, cultural venues, and modern shopping areas.
 Its position as a transport hub is reflected in the canals and waterways crossing the district.
 Parks and countryside, including Sankey Valley Park and Lymm Dam, offer green escapes, while villages such as Lymm and Grappenhall add historic charm with their stone buildings and canalside pubs.
 Warrington blends a thriving town with riverside and rural surroundings.

+Who governs Warrington?
 The local government for this district is: Warrington Borough Council (Unitary Authority).

 Constituencies in Warrington